Brian-Machiestay/Project-portfolio-01/README.md

 # Project-portfolio-01
 ## Description
-A full software application and first project portfolio This is a data visualization web application
+A full software application (Data Visualization Web Application), a first project portfolio (3 -Member Team) for ALX students.

 ## Installation
 N/A

 ## User Story
-*
+* I want to visualize road conditions in Ghana both the number and percentages.

+* I want to see representative bar and pie charts, if a user hovers on a bar, it should be selected and show the average score of roads in that region as well as the highest road score.

 ## Credits